 - Stick To Your Diet: It is important to follow the diet prescribed by your health professional or nutritionist.

 - Write Down Your Progress: It may help to write your experiences down after a workout.
+You can track your progress and may even help you understand what exercise suits you best.

 |↑1||Stenström, Christina H., and Marian A. Minor.
 “Evidence for the benefit of aerobic and strengthening exercise in rheumatoid arthritis.”
 Arthritis Care & Research 49, no. 3 (2003): 428-434.|